SaydobidXusanov/Data-Analysit/No-show Medical Appointments/README.md

 # Investigate a Dataset - No-show appointments
 ## by Saydobid Khusanov

-This project includes investigating a dataset of no-show medical appointments.
+This project includes investigating a dataset of 100k medical appointments in Brazil.
 The following questions were posed for analysis, and the corresponding conclusions were gained.

 ## Conclusions